aleksilahti/PWP/meetings.md

 * **ASSISTANTS: Mika Oja**

 ### Minutes
-*Aleksi presented earlier prototype of the quiz, which was "good motivation".
+* Aleksi presented earlier prototype of the quiz, which was "good motivation".

-Concept drawing was partially even a bit too detailed.
+* Concept drawing was partially even a bit too detailed.
-Text on the other hand was not enough, more info what are the concepts and what are the properties.
+* Text on the other hand was not enough, more info what are the concepts and what are the properties.
-Which is something that can be taken out as a whole?
+* Which is something that can be taken out as a whole?

-API uses is completely missing, how they use API, what are their purposes?
+* API uses is completely missing, how they use API, what are their purposes?

-What is the mechanism behind answering?
+* What is the mechanism behind answering?
-It is probably not "pure" REST...
+* It is probably not "pure" REST...
-In the examples at least one was using POST-methods...
+* In the examples at least one was using POST-methods...

-It seems that the API is "big" enough.
+* It seems that the API is "big" enough.

-Enough resources and interactions for the next steps.
+* There are enough resources and interactions for the next steps.
-*

 ### Action points
-*API uses section missing
+* API uses section missing

-Concepts; what are concept and what are properties*
+* Concepts; what are concept and what are properties

 ### Comments from staff